How useful is scan-to-email functionality?

 Scan-to-email functionality lets you eliminate much of your document storage needs.
 You can use this functionality not only to send documents to clients and customers but also to send copies to a secure cloud storage inbox that you can access anytime you need to reference a document.

-Multiply this cost by the cost of paper and postage stamps and then add in the cost of waiting for customers and vendors to reply to mailed documents and you have a clear case for scanning documents to email whenever possible.
+Multiply this cost by the cost of paper and postage stamps.
+Then add in the cost of waiting for customers and vendors to reply to mailed documents.
+In the end you have a clear case for scanning documents to email whenever possible.

 Modern multifunction printers support a broad range of file formats and feature built-in connectivity options that include scan-to-email functionality.
 The procedure for scanning a document and sending it directly to someone’s email inbox is generally the same whether you are using a standalone scanner or a larger multi-function device.